 If you experience problems, it is important to keep an up-to-date record of events, noting the day, date, time and nature of the behaviour causing you annoyance or distress.
 This can help you to get some perspective on how often it happens.
 If you decide to take formal action at some stage, it can help others to see an established pattern of nuisance over a period of time.

-Our specialist team of Property Agents and specialist Legal Coordinators will carry out an early assessment of the report.
+Our specialist team will carry out an early assessment of the report.
 We will ask you questions about the incident and the events leading up to it to identify any urgent actions that need to be taken.
 An action plan will be agreed with you setting out the following: